Deborah "Deb" Erickson

 Erickson, D. (2013).
 Barriers to physical activity in people with type 2 diabetes enrolled in a worksite diabetes disease management program.
 The Diabetes Educator, published online 19 June 2013. doi: 10.1177/0145721713492565, and in hard copy 30(5), 626634.

-Ruthman, J., & Erickson, D. (2012).
+Ruthman, J., and Erickson, D. (2012).
 Personal and interdisciplinary communication.
 In P. Kelly (Ed.).
-Nursing Leadership & Management.
+Nursing Leadership and Management.
 Clifton Park, NY: Delmar, Cengage Learning.

 November 16, 2014 – Speaker: BIT’s 5th World Gene Convention/BIT’s 3rd Annual World Congress of Diabetes, Haikou, China.
 Revision of the Barriers to Self-Care Physical Activity Subscale.